-Mr. Powers has served as Chairman of the Board, President and Chief Executive Officer of the Company since 2004.
+Mr. Powers has served as Chairman of the Board since 2004 and previously as Chairman, President and Chief Executive Officer of the Company from 2004 to 2013.
 He was appointed to the position of Chairman after having served the Company as President and Chief Executive Officer from 2001 to 2004 and as Senior Vice President and Chief Financial Officer from 1998 to 2001.

-- Mr. Powers brings to the Board many years of CFO, CEO, management, strategic development, and mergers and acquisitions experience in manufacturing industries, including: - Serving as Chairman, President and CEO, and Senior Vice President and CFO (1998-2001) of the Company - 10 years of experience in manufacturing as Executive Vice President, Finance and Business Development Americas Region at ABB, Inc. and 3 years of experience as Vice President and Corporate Controller for BBC Brown Boveri, Inc. - Membership on the boards of MeadWestvaco Corporation, a public manufacturing corporation, and the National Electric Manufacturers Corporation (NEMA), and on the Board of Trustees of Manufacturers Alliance (MAPI)
+Mr. Powers brings to the Board many years of CFO, CEO, management, strategic planning, and mergers and acquisitions experience in manufacturing industries, including:

+- · Serving as Chairman, President and CEO, and Senior Vice President and CFO (1998-2001) of the Company - 10 years of experience in manufacturing as Executive Vice President, Finance and Business Development Americas Region at ABB, Inc. and 3 years of experience as Vice President and Corporate Controller for BBC Brown Boveri, Inc. - Membership on the boards of MeadWestvaco Corporation, a public manufacturing corporation, and the National Electric Manufacturers Corporation (NEMA), and on the Board of Trustees of Manufacturers Alliance for Productivity and Innovation (MAPI)